Overview

 • Linkages between international water law and other areas of international law

-• Legal tool to solve water-related disputes
+• Legal tools to solve water-related disputes

 Location